chadpav/ubuild-jekyll/index.md

   block: hero-2
   headline: "<strong>Kitchen Wall</strong><br>Shared Lists, Grocery, To Do"
   content: Introducing Kitchen Wall, a new list maker app for keeping to-do lists
     and getting stuff done with the people you love.
-Sharing is at the heart of what we do.
-Whether it's a grocery list, keeping up with the honey-do list, or having your kids manage their own chore list, Kitchen Wall is the app your whole family will actually use.
+Kitchen Wall is the app your whole family will actually use.
   cta:
     enabled: true
     url: https://join.kitchenwallapp.com/969qPcoLQL